 While legislation to curb disinformation is also necessary, the U.S. government finds itself in a difficult spot.
-According to political scientist Friedel Weinert's "The Role of Trust in Political Systems", trust in institutions is an essential condition for a democratic society to properly function and deliver the expected services to the public, whether it may be information or resources.27 Because of the existing distrust in the United States, efforts to control disinformation by the government can be seen as controlling information for the public writ large.
+According to political scientist Friedel Weinert's "The Role of Trust in Political Systems", trust in institutions is an essential condition for a democratic society to properly function and deliver the expected services to the public, whether it may be information or resources.
+Because of the existing distrust in the United States, efforts to control disinformation by the government can be seen as controlling information for the public writ large.
 For instance, the Department of Homeland Security established a Digital Governance Board in April 2022 to "tackle disinformation" that threatens national security.
-28 It was paused only three weeks later and quickly disbanded after critics argued that the board was partisan and could undermine First Amendment rights to free speech if its objective was to enforce an "official" version of the truth.
+It was paused only three weeks later and quickly disbanded after critics argued that the board was partisan and could undermine First Amendment rights to free speech if its objective was to enforce an "official" version of the truth.

 A more effective approach would be for the government to engage in public service campaigns that can relay specific methods or attributes of disinformation that the public should be aware of without focusing on specific claims.
 State and local governments, which tend to be more trusted than the federal government, could provide information on how to spot misinformation or other unsubstantiated claims that they may see in media, empowering voters regardless of their political preferences.
-Trust in institutions is an essential condition for a democratic society's proper functioning to ensure that the public is getting the services that can relay methods attributes specific or disinformation that the public should be aware of without focusing on specific claims.
+Trust in institutions is an essential condition for a democratic society's proper functioning to ensure that the public is getting the services that can relay specific methods or attributes of disinformation that the public should be aware of without focusing on specific claims.
 State and local governments, which tend to be more trusted than the federal government, could provide information on how to spot misinformation or other unsubstantiated claims that they may see in media, empowering voters regardless of their political preferences.

 Specific to efforts during election season, the Federal Election Commission (FEC) has been working to institute new rules on AI to create guardrails for its use in political advertisements.
-Currently, only five states have laws regulating deep fakes in political advertising, meaning federal laws could radically change what ads candidates can use.
-The FEC indicated that they will announce new guidelines in the summer of 2024, but ultimately announced in September it would enact no new legislation this year.29 scrutinized if they are using organizational resources to support a specific candidate.
-501(c) status should be revised so that it limits not only direct campaigning but certain forms of coordinated indirect campaigning such as the kind Turning Point USA engaged in.
+Currently, only five states have laws regulating deepfakes in political advertising, meaning federal laws could radically change what ads candidates can use.
+The FEC indicated that they will announce new guidelines in the summer of 2024, but ultimately announced in September it would enact no new legislation this year.

 Finally, the national government should establish deterrent mechanisms for candidate-adjacent organizations that attempt to sway elections through coordinated inauthentic behavior (CIB) online.
-30 Nonprofits in particular should be strictly
+Nonprofits in particular should be strictly scrutinized if they are using organizational resources to support a specific candidate.
+501(c) status should be revised so that it limits not only direct campaigning but certain forms of coordinated indirect campaigning such as the kind Turning Point USA engaged in.